top of page

 Key Benefits of Real Sunlight Therapy

-For spa and health club owners, incorporating sunlight therapy spaces or outdoor wellness areas can be a valuable addition to SAD treatment offerings.
+For spa and health club owners, incorporating sunlight therapy spaces or outdoor sunbathing wellness areas exceeds traditional SAD treatment offerings.
 Medical practitioners can also recommend regular exposure to natural light as part of a holistic approach to managing seasonal mood changes.

 Rudding Park (Yorkshire) Real Sunlight Therapy Space